ricky-ultimate/cpp-simple-mensuration-calculator/README.md

-# simple-mensuration-calculator
+# C++ Mensuration Calculator
- A simple program that calculates mensuration of plane (2D) shapes
+A simple program that calculates the mensuration of plane (2D) shapes, written in C++

-## Contains the following functions
-1. Area and perimeter of a rectangle
+## Features
+The program contains the area of perimeter calculation of each of these shapes:
+1. Rectangle
-2. Area and perimeter of a parallelogram
+2. parallelogram
-3. Area of a triangle
-4. Area of a trapezium
-5. Area and perimeter of a square

-# Still working on:
+3. Triangle
+4. Trapezium

+## Functionalities
-1. User input selection
+1. User input
+2. Shape and parameter selection